House Dems torn over resolution to condemn anti-Semitism after Omar’s comments

 Meanwhile, New York Rep. Alexandria Ocasio-Cortez on Tuesday criticized the planned resolution, saying other lawmakers weren’t reprimanded after controversial comments.

-The House did not directly rebuke Iowa Rep. Steve King, for example, when it voted to condemn white nationalism and white supremacy after comments he made in January.
+The House did not directly rebuke Iowa GOP Rep. Steve King, for example, when it voted to condemn white nationalism and white supremacy after comments he made in January.

 "One of the things that is hurtful about the extent to which reprimand is sought of Ilhan is that no one seeks this level of reprimand when members make statements about Latinx + other communities (during the shutdown, a GOP member yelled 'Go back to Puerto Rico!' on the floor)," Ocasio-Cortez said.